Travelling Museum of Music

-Professional musicians performed in every morning assembly using instruments from the museum so students could experience how they sounded in a concert setting.
-The first morning featured a Chendamelam performance using Chenda’s from Kerala after which the musicians held a music class for the students talking to them about the wood used, ceremonies they were played in as well as their role as accompanying rhythm givers in Kathakali.
+As an example from a Gurgaon school that the Museum recently visited, the first morning featured a Chendamelam performance using Chenda’s from Kerala after which the musicians held a master class for students talking to them about the wood used, ceremonies they were played in as well as their role as accompanying rhythm givers for Kathakali dance performances.